cthlbrennan/Baby-Jay-Productions/README.md

 This section provides a concise summary of Siobhan's expertise and experience.
 The website respects the user's time by cutting right to the core of the business.

-#### Call to Action Buttons
+#### Call-to-Action Buttons

 ![Feature](documentation/features/call-to-action-hover.png)

-Below the About Section, there is a large button which invites the user to click it.
+Below the About section, there is a large button which invites the user to click it.
 This brings the user directly to the Contact Us page.
-This call to action button is a great feature which encourages interaction from the user.
+This call-to-action button is a great feature which encourages interaction from the user.
 It also helps the business, as it encourages potential clients to reach out for a consultation.
 These are also included underneath the Industry section discussed below, as well as the bottom of the Services page.

 #### Industry Section

 ![Feature](documentation/features/industry-section.png)

 This section gives a synopsis of the podcasting industry in Ireland, while highlighting the need for a professional product that can get ahead of the crowd.
-Once again, a call to action button is included underneath this section, this time leading to the Services page.
+Once again, a call-to-action button is included underneath this section, this time leading to the Services page.

 #### Testimonials